 Film Studies is designed to develop critical understanding of the film industry and its relevance to audiences in the visual media saturated society we now live.
 This course will help you develop analytical and evaluative skills by considering ideological approaches, spectatorship narrative and genre.
 You will also develop sophisticated research skills and there are many employability skills naturally embedded due to the nature in which you will learn.

-Students studying three A Levels will be expected to have a minimum of two GCSEs at grade B/6 and three GCSEs at grade C/4 including English Language and Mathematics at grade 5/4 or above.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.

-Film Studies gives you an opportunity to learn about American, British and world Cinema.
-It will involve the study of film form, editing, cinema audiences, historical and cultural values, and film production.
-You will have opportunities to visit film and TV studios.
-You will also learn about production values and the messages being communicated, how films are marketed and advertised, distributed, and screened.
+This incredibly exciting course gives you an opportunity to learn about American, British and world cinema.
+It will involve the study of film form, representations on screen, editing, cinema audiences, historical and cultural values, and film production.
+You will also learn about production values and the messages being communicated and how films are marketed and advertised, distributed, and screened.
 Studying a diverse range of films from several different contexts is designed to give learners the opportunity to apply knowledge and understanding of how films are constructed to your own filmmaking and screenwriting.
 This enables you to create a professional portfolio and gain the experience of film making.

 Future Career Opportunities

 As well as careers in the film industry, this course is a good option if you wish to pursue a career in professions such as marketing, advertising, production, media, journalism and teaching.
 It is respected by higher education institutions and provides a range of transferable skills.
 With the growth of Media City in Manchester, there are a wide range of potential career pathways available.

 Why study at The Sixth Form Bolton?